Abiwsule/Abis-portfolio/README.md

 ## 📚Projects
-I have built hands on projects usingtools like Excel and Power BI to analyse real world datasets.
+I have built hands on projects using tools like Excel, SQL and Power BI to analyse real world datasets.
 Please see the projects below:

 [Employee Turnover Analysis](https://www.example.com)